mobingi/alm/docs/markdown/enterprise/doc-cli.md

 ### command: svrconf show {#svrconf-show}

-Server config options are replaced by ALM templates starting from v3.
+Show a stack's serverconfig (server configuration) contents.
+Starting from v3, server config options are replaced by ALM templates.
 The following commands are still valid for v2.

+**Flags**

+* `--id` - The stack id to query.

 Example: